cyotek/Cyotek.Collections.Generic.CircularBuffer/README.md

 You can drop the class directly into your projects to use as-is, or reference the assembly.
-A NuGet package is [also available][3].
+A NuGet package is [also available][nuget].
 The class has no external dependencies aside from a reference to `System.dll`.

 View the [change log][8] for updates to this library.